QQE mod Indicator Guide for MT4/MT5

 QQE indicator is an MT4 technical tool that resembles the relative strength index.
 Yet, it is built on complex smoothing equations.
-In effect, as a multi-timeframe instrument, the MT5 qqe indicator can offer powerful signals in all financial markets like forex, CFD markets, and Crypto markets.
+In effect, as a multi-timeframe instrument, the MT5 QQE indicator can offer powerful signals in all financial markets like forex, CFD markets, and Crypto markets.
 However, traders tend to use it in different forms to catch trading opportunities.
-Hence, we can use the qqe indicator for Tradingview to detect market tendencies, divergence, or even to identify overbought and oversold conditions.
+Hence, we can use the QQE indicator for Tradingview to detect market tendencies, and divergence, or even to identify overbought and oversold conditions.

 We already mentioned that the Tradingview qqe indicator consists of an RSI improved by a smoothed technique and two volatility-based trailing levels.
 Thus, in order to calculate this indicator, we should pass through some steps.

 We obtain the fast and the slow trailing levels by calculating, over n-periods, the average true range of the smoothed RSI.
 Then, using the additional n-periods smoothing technique of “Welles Wilder” to further smooth the ATR.

 Finally, we multiply this smoothed ATR of RSI by the fast ATR multiplier to get the fast trailing level.
 Similarly, we calculate the slow trailing level by multiplying the smoothed ATR of the RSI by the slow ATR multiplier.

 What is QQE histogram ?

 The QQE histogram is an advanced version of the basic QQE indicator for MetaTrader.
 In fact, the basic version reveals only values of the QQE tool in order to determine overbought and oversold conditions.
 However, the custom version of the indicator comes with a histogram plotting that adds more momentum status to this trend-following tool.